jmayerdev/foreverinthebasement/README.md

 	3. Wait for Voxy to import the LODs from the singleplayer world.
 This will take a few minutes, as it loads LODs for over 1 million chunks.
 Try not to open or close any programs during this time, as it can be resource-intensive until it finishes.
 	4. That's it!
 Do not import the LODs again in the future, as this will overwrite the LODs of anything changed while you play.
 If a player builds across a mountain range, you will not see it in the LODs until you visit them.
     5. If you experience large cubes (LODs not rendering correctly), simply restart Minecraft.
  	6. Voxy's default "render" distance is 128 chunks.
 You can edit this in Options > Video Settings > Voxy > Rendering > Render distance.
 This is hardware 	   dependent.
-My sweet spot appears to be 1024 chuncks.
+My sweet spot appears to be 1024 chunks.
 Yours may be higher or lower, the max is 2048 chunks!
  	7. Do not join or play the singleplayer world, as this may cause conflicts in the future.

 8. Enable Resource Packs: